 If runners were in scoring position when he stepped to the plate, chances were the Millville Meteor would come through in the clutch.
 In this specific situation, Trout slashed .352/.508/.693 with eight homers and 49 RBI.
 It also didn’t matter what time of the game he stepped to the plate.
 Whether it was within the first three innings (1.057 OPS), innings 4-6 (.945), or the last third of the game (.980), Trout was always ready to do damage.

 Troy Glaus: 41 Home Runs in 2001

 What’s the best way to follow up a breakout campaign like Glaus’ in 2000?
-Well, the obvious answer here is to slug another 40-plus dingers for the Angels.
-Although his season-long OPS dropped more than 100 points (1.008 to .898), the sweet-swinging third baseman took home his second straight Silver Slugger award after posting 40 homers and 100 RBI again.
+Well, the obvious answer is to slug another 40-plus dingers.
+Although his season-long OPS dropped more than 100 points (1.008 to .898), the sweet-swinging third baseman took home his second straight Silver Slugger Award after posting 40 homers and 100 RBI again.

 He didn’t have one particular month where he launched double-digit home runs but landed between six and eight per month for the duration of the season.
 I also love looking at how close his first- and second-half numbers were.
 Prior to the All-Star Game, he posted a .877 OPS with 22 homers and 54 RBI.
 After the midsummer classic, his OPS went up to .922 and was paired with 19 homers and 54 RBI.
 Baseball, man.
 Gotta love it.

 Angels Home Run Leaders: The Rest

 Here’s what the rest of the Angels’ top 23 single-season home run leaders look like:

 - Albert Pujols, 2015: 40 home runs

 - Mike Trout, 2018: 39